webformsforcore/WebFormsForCore/README.md

 #endif
 ```

-# Conflicts with existing packages
+# Conflicts with Existing Packages

 Currently there might be some conflicts with the packages System.Web.dll & System.Configuration.ConfigurationManager.dll, since WebFormsForCore replaces those dll's.
 In order to prevent import of the old dll's include the following in your csproj: